mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 ## Deep Learning courses

 Knowledge of Machine Learning is beneficial before starting with Deep Learning courses.
-You can prepare with _the_ [Machine Learning](https://www.coursera.org/learn/machine-learning) course (free), by Andrew Ng.
+You can prepare with THE [Machine Learning course](https://www.coursera.org/learn/machine-learning) (free), by Andrew Ng.
 His ability to teach complex topics in an accessible and reassuring way is truly remarkable.
 Alternatively, for a brief introduction see [Kaggle's 4-hour Machine Learning](https://www.kaggle.com/learn/machine-learning) course (free).

 I also want to bring [Neural Networks and Deep Learning, by Michael Nielsen](http://neuralnetworksanddeeplearning.com) (free) into this section, although it's an online book and not a course.
 It is a great learning resource that will teach you many of the core concepts behind NN and DL.